Trustees & Advisors

 My hobbies include reading, music, volunteering for church, Achieva, and Rock Solid Petra Project.

 From 2002 to 2009, I was Head of Friends School in Detroit, a PK-8th grade Quaker school founded in 1965 and dedicated to “offering superior education to students of all races, religions and incomes.”
 Prior to my work at Friends School in Detroit, I served as executive director of Mariana Bracetti Academy in Philadelphia and as Dean of Students, Assistant Upper School Director, and Chair of the Social Studies Department at Moorestown Friends School.
 Early in my career, I served as General Secretary and Executive Director of the Meetinghouse Fund at Friends General Conference.
 I am now retired and spend much of my time volunteering weekly for Mott Childrens Hospital where I hold babies on the cardiac ward; Meals on Wheels delivering food to sick and shut-in and S.O.S. where I tutor homeless children.
-In addition I serve on the Boards of Interfaith Council for Peace Justice, SafeHouse (domestic abuse prevention) Center and the Earlham School of Religion.
+In addition, I serve on the Boards of Interfaith Council for Peace Justice, SafeHouse (domestic abuse prevention) Center and the Earlham School of Religion.
 Several times a year I donate blood to the Red Cross and assist at Arbor House (for homeless families).

 I received my B.A. magna cum laude in history and sociology from Bowdoin College and a Master of Divinity degree in theology and counseling from Bangor Theological Seminary.
 I have been invited to the White House on three separate occasions, first by Lady Bird Johnson after being selected one of the top teenagers in America, a second time by Jimmy Carter after being named one of the most influential religious leaders in America by Christian Century magazine, and most recently at the request of the Bush administration to participate in a summit on inner-city children and faith-based schools.

-I currently attend the Ann Arbor Meeting of the Religious Society of Friends and attended Moorestown Meeting when he lived in South Jersey.
+I currently attend the Ann Arbor Meeting of the Religious Society of Friends and attended Moorestown Meeting when I lived in South Jersey.
 A devoted Quaker, I have been deeply involved with Quaker organizations throughout my life, serving on the National Board of the American Friends Service Committee, chairing an advisory committee to the President of Haverford College, and serving as Trustee at numerous institutions over the years, including Friends World College and Rancocas Friend Academy, Medford Leas Retirement Center.
 I have been an invited speaker at Yale University, Sidwell Friends School, the University of Virginia, Stanford University, Friends Central School, Guildford College, Brooklyn Friends School, and at conferences organized by the Friends Council on Education, the National Association for Independent Schools (NAIS), and the Independent School Association of the Central States (ISACS).

 - About ESR